schipholgroup/takeoff/README.md

           run --rm pyspark bash -c "pip install --process-dependency-links .[deploy] && run_linting"
     ```
 * Run tests

+    To customise code coverage settings copy-paste the `.coveragerc` file to the root of your project, otherwise the defaults are ran (which you most likely don't want)
     ```
     - task: DockerCompose@0
       displayName: Run python tests